gaehlerm/SoftwareEngineering/README.md

     reply_not_found(request, error)

 class DatabaseHandler:
-    open_database(location, user)
+    open_(location, user)
-    close_database(location)
+    close(location)

 # example usage of this code:
 server = FrontendServer()
-server.profile.view_profile(request)
+server.profile.view(request)
 ```

-The resulting code is once again longer than the initial version, but it is much better structured and there is no need for any comments.
+The resulting code is once again longer than the initial version, including the user code of it.
+But it is both much better structured and there is no need for any comments.
+Note how we were also able to simplify some parts of the code.
+For instance we now write just `view` instead of `view_profile`.
+The profile part of the function name is now already clear due to the context inside the `Profile` class.

 Here is another example from the same book.
 It suffers from a similar problem: The authors tried to improve the code by adding comments instead of improving the code itself.